PokemonSanFran/testing-history-2/meta/docs/story.md

 * This child leaves the table, upset that their parent is always putting work ahead of the family.
 * Zoey stays the night at Koga's mansion.
 * In the morning, Zoey watches the news as a violent riot broke out in Tenderloin last night.
 Teamrocket is said to be the instigators.
-* One of the waitstaff begins crying, as their son was badly injuired in the riots.
+* One of the waitstaff begins crying, as their son was badly injured in the riots.
 * The waitstaff curses Teamrocket, as their son was working with them.

 ## Beach Battle